Improve Your Communication with a Clear Objective

-If you can’t think of a specific action you’re asking people to take, it might be a good indicator that you don’t need that meeting, or you don’t need to give this presentation.
+If you can’t think of a specific action you’re asking people to take, it might be a good indication that you don’t need that meeting, or you don’t need to give this presentation.

 If there’s no action, there’s no point.

 You may say, there are presentations where you don’t need action from people, you’re only informing them.

 Well, that may be true, but it still makes sense to ask for a meaningful response.
 With a request from you, people go from passive receivers of your information to actively engaged.